JiawenXiong/Hex2Bin/README.md

 # Hex2Bin
-A little tool to convert Intel HEX file to Bin file
+A little tool to convert Intel HEX file to Bin file.